EthanThatOneKid/acmcsuf.com/docs/CONTRIBUTING.md

 #### Svelte File Structure

 Svelte files can be written as if it were an HTML file.
-Writing only `<h1>Hello, world!</h1>` in a Svelte file is valid, however, Svelte gives you access to some handy built-in superpowers that simplifies development tremendously.
+Writing only `<h1>Hello, world!</h1>` in a Svelte file is valid, however, Svelte gives you access to some handy built-in superpowers that simplifies development tremendously (See the [Svelte docs][svelte_docs] for further information).

 In addition to HTML markup, Svelte files consist of two other sections: _script_ and _styles_.